 - O-Level: Minimum 3Cs in related subjects, including Mathematics.
 Achieve minimum Grade E in any relevant science subjects and English.

 - STPM: Full passes in 2 relevant subjects with minimum overall CGPA 2.50.

 - A-Level: Full passes in 2 relevant subjects.

 The average tuition fees provided by institutions offering Sports Science course in Malaysia can vary from public to private universities.
 Below is the rough estimation of tuition fees offered by public and private institutions in Malaysia.

 What can you do with a Sports Science degree?

 There is a wide range of industries made available for Sports Science graduates.
 Unlike other programmes, having qualifications in Sports Science allows you adapt seamlessly in other fields and working sectors such as teaching, journalism, sports development and more.
 However, you may need more training or qualification to further expand your opportunities in the job market.

 Take a look at some of the career options and estimated monthly income you can expect with a degree in Sports Science:

-Bonus: Top public universities in Malaysia offering Sports Science according to SETARA & QS rankings
+Public universities in Malaysia offering Sports Science with SETARA & QS rankings

 1. University of Malaya (UM)